 How to Tell If it is a Cold or Something Else

 I’ve cruised enough to have met friends that unfortunately have fallen ill and cruise lines don’t play games with sick passengers.
 A cold though is different than other illnesses such as flu, but sometimes symptoms can be similar.
 The most important thing here is that if you have digestive ailments or fever in addition to cold symptoms make sure to seek immediate medical attention since that could be something more severe.
-If you just have a cold though, make sure you have your Zicam® on hand as that can reduce the duration of the illness when taken at the first signs of a cold.

 Consider Confining Yourself to Your Cabin